harry7557558/harry7557558.github.io/blogs/20210106_polynomial_series/1_sum_of_powers_of_consecutive_integers.md

-## Sum of powers of continuous integers
+## Sum of powers of consecutive integers

 You may have heard this equation from math class: